patrickvando/interpreter/README.md

 # Oats Programming Language and Interpreter

-Oats is a procedural programming language that allows you to write simple programs to manipulate integers.
+Oats is a toy procedural programming language that allows you to write simple programs to manipulate integers.

 `gcd.oats` is a good example of an Oats program:
 ```